mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 The following items cover most knowledge points that you may need for the exam:

  - API Version: most resource type covered in the exam belongs to `core` group and are currently in the version `v1`.
 There are several special cases that are listed below.
-   - v1: Pod, Service, ConfigMap, Secret, PersistentVolumeClaim, Namespace, ServiceAccount
+   - v1: Pod, Service, ConfigMap, Secret, PersistentVolumeClaim, Namespace, ServiceAccount, Node
    - apps/v1: Deployment
    - batch/v1: Job
    - batch/v1beta1: CronJob